 The process of overcoming tramadol addiction in professional setting involves three stages: detoxification, rehabilitation, and continuing aftercare.

-The first phase of recovery is to remove all traces of tramadol from your body.
+The first phase of recovery is to remove all traces of tramadol from the body.
 Most people start experiencing the first symptoms of tramadol withdrawal within the first two days after taking the last dose of the medicine.

 Luckily, compared to other drugs withdrawal symptoms from tramadol are not as drastic.
 The entire detoxification process typically lasts only one week.
 In severe addiction case, it can last two weeks.
 But most people restore their chemical balance between seven and ten days.
 Typical symptoms during these first days include: